Auditions for the 2019–2020 Season have concluded.

 The Dayton Opera Artists-in-Residence Program was established in 1987 to serve as a professional training program for young singers as a bridge to move from the university/conservatory education experience into the arena of a professional opera company.
 The four artists in the program are selected from national auditions and reside in Dayton for 3 months.

-The young professional artists in Dayton Opera’s 2018-2019 Artists-in-Residence Program are soprano Marisa Karchin, mezzo-soprano Courtney Elvira, tenor Jacob Wright and baritone Michael Colman.
-The four Artists-in-Residence will be appearing at numerous schools and presenting musical programs throughout the community, as well as performing in main stage productions for the company.
+Dayton Opera is pleased to introduce the following young professional artists in Dayton Opera’s 2019–2020 Artists-in-Residence Program: soprano Maya Vansuch, mezzo-soprano Anna Cecilia, tenor Benjamin Krumreig and baritone De’Ron McDaniel.
+The four Artists-in-Residence will be appearing at numerous schools and presenting musical programs throughout the community beginning in January, as well as performing in main stage productions for the company.

-In addition to performing in both major and supporting roles with the Dayton Opera, these four talented young artists will work together over the next few months to perform education and outreach programs in our community, helping contribute to the future health of this wonderful art form in our area.
-We congratulate our new Artists-In-Residence, and we wish them the very best of luck in their stay here in the Dayton area.
+In addition to performing in both major and supporting roles with the Dayton Opera, beginning in January these four talented young artists will work together over the course of a few months to perform education and outreach programs in our community, helping contribute to the future health of this wonderful art form in our area.
+We congratulate our new Artists-In-Residence, and we look forward to welcoming them to Dayton later this season.
 Bravo!